nptscot/nptscot.github.io/manual/index.md

 ![Popup](/images/rnet_popup.png)

 The popup provides a summary table for all the information available about the route network.
-The table displays the number of cyclists for each scenarioâ€”such as baseline, Go Dutch, and e-bikesâ€”and distinguishes between the Fast/Direct and Quiet/Indirect network types.
+The table displays the number of people cycling for each scenario - such as baseline, Go Dutch, and e-bikes - and distinguishes between the Fast/Direct and Quiet/Indirect network types.
 Below the table, the average gradient of the road and its cycle friendliness score are shown, which assesses the suitability of the road for cycling.
 Additionally, there's an option to directly access the Google Street View of the road, if available, for a more grounded perspective.

 <!-- #filters -->